How to Start a Window Replacement Business

 Buy or lease the tools and equipment you need.
 The right tools can make or break your window installation job.
 Initially, you might lean toward basic tools, but as jobs become more complex, so will your equipment needs.
 Investing in quality tools promotes precision in installation, helping ensure more satisfied clients and fewer callbacks.

 Yet, with larger machinery or specialized equipment, a critical decision arises: to buy or lease?
 Purchasing equipment might seem heavy on the pocket initially but offers long-term benefits.
-Leasing, while reducing initial costs, can be more expensive over time.
+Ways to improve and grow your business, while reducing initial costs, can be more expensive over time.
 Analyze your financial situation, project frequency, and storage capacity before deciding.

 Step 8: Build a team